A248/LibertyBans/CONTRIBUTING.md

 The bootstrap module downloads the implementation jar at runtime.
 The implementation jar is shaded with all dependencies at compile time and placed in an isolated classloader at runtime.

-### Compiling and running the current source
+### Compiling and running from source

-Use `mvn package`.
+Use `mvn clean package`.

 The jar at `bans-distribution/executable/target/LibertyBans-Executable_version.jar` can be run as a plugin on any supported platform.
-This jar does NOT relocate shaded dependencies, so it should NOT be used on a production server.
-It's meant for easy testing and development.

-### Compiling and running the latest released version

-Use the jar at `bans-distribution/distributable/target/LibertyBans_version.jar`.
-This is the same jar which is uploaded to release pages like Github Releases.

-This jar will downloaded the released version it corresponds to at runtime.
+This jar is fully ready for use.
+It packages dependencies using a nested jar format, and it will use the sources and libraries you compiled it with.

 ## Testing